LiquidGalaxyLAB/IBRI/README.md

 - ./manage.py createsuperuser # and follow the prompt instructions (your password should be strong)

 After creating the administrator account you can open the administration panel (usually located on http://localhost:8000/admin/ ) and login in the system using the superuser account.
-Then, create some clients and drones.
-As preshared_key in drones insert ``clave_droneX'' where X is the drone id in the same order as creating (1, 2, 3..).
-Also, before open the client panel (http://localhost:8000/) you have to insert the **WEATHER_API** in config model (how to obtain weather api http://openweathermap.org/appid#get).
+Then, create some clients and drones (at least one).

+When a user is registered a shortened URL is assigned to the user profile.
+This is the URL that you've to set into the physical web beacon.

 Linked Project:
 https://github.com/moiseslodeiro/IBRI_DRONE/tree/master